Pili, Camarines Sur: Economy

-The barangays of Cadlan and San Jose, located at the northern part of the town, are the center of developments and activities of the provincial government of Camarines Sur.
-It also has a high concentration of provincial government institutions in the province of Camarines Sur, aside from the provincial government offices in Naga City.
-Barangay San Jose is the location of Camarines Sur Freedom Sports Complex which hosts provincial and regional sports events.

 Agricultural and agro-industrial developments

-The town of Pili has a “plain and elevated” geography, thus is very ideal for agriculture.
+The town of Pili has a plain and elevated geography, making it very ideal for agriculture.
 Majority of the farmlands are in the area between the Uptown and Downtown Area.
 Rice, sugarcanes, and corn are the primary products.

-Aside from being Bicolandia's Agro-Industrial Center, Pili is also the regional center of agricultural administration in the Bicol Region.
-At the barangay of San Agustin, the Department of Agriculture - Regional Office, the Central Bicol Experiment Station, and the Agricultural Training Institute are located.
+Pili is also the regional center of agricultural administration in the Bicol Region.
+In barangay San Agustin, the Department of Agriculture - Regional Office, the Central Bicol Experiment Station, and the Agricultural Training Institute are located.